reetp/smeserver-docker/README.md

 So this remains here as a set of notes and ideas.

+The docker-io package creates the user and group 'dockerroot'

+These can be used in docker-compose or elsewhere if required.

-Much easier with docker-compose installed
+Docker is easier to manage with docker-compose installed

-Needs:

-mkdir -p /home/e-smith/files/docker
+I have added that to the contrib rpm

+/home/e-smith/files/docker/configs

-I tried making a configs directory in there to store .env, `*.yml and start_stop scripts
+I made a configs directory in there to store .env, `*.yml and start_stop scripts

 Startup scripts for images - configs can be pulled from a docker DB